GlobularOne/snr/docs/source/user_guide/configuration.rst

 Configuration
 =============

-Snr can not only be configured at runtime using flags, but also using environment variables and it's config file.
+Snr can not only be configured at runtime using flags, but also using environment variables and the config file.

 Here, you will find a list of configuration keys and some help on them.

 The configuration file can be found in `~/.config/snr/main.conf`.
 We use the INI format, all snr configuration are inside the `[main]` section.

-Configuration priority
+Configuration Priority
 ----------------------

 If configuration can come from 3 sources, which have priority over the other?